LazyShark2001/FDADNet/README.md

 <p align="center"> <img src="Fig/result.png" width="80%"> </p>

 ## Acknowledgements
 This code is built on [ultralytics (PyTorch)](https://github.com/ultralytics/ultralytics).

 We thank the authors for sharing the codes.

-In the comparative experiment, Faster RCNN, YOLOX, and RTMDet networks were replicated using [mmdetection](https://github.com/open-mmlab/mmdetection).We thank the authors for sharing the codes.
+In the comparative experiment, Faster RCNN, YOLOX, and RTMDet networks were replicated using [mmdetection](https://github.com/open-mmlab/mmdetection).

+We thank the authors for sharing the codes.

 ## Contact
 If you have any questions, please contact me by email (lazyshark2001@gmail.com).